IBM/gdsc-sdk/python/docs/Groupbuilderv3Group.md

 # Groupbuilderv3Group

-Group imports groups from a Guradium Data Protection central manager to Guardium.
+Group imports groups from a Guradium Data Protection central manager to GDSC.

 ## Properties